 Step 3: The office enters procedures completed into the patient’s ledger

-Once the patient’s appointment is over, the dental assistant will document the completed procedures in the patient management system (PMS) of the office for record-keeping purposes.
+Once the patient’s appointment is over, the dental assistant will document the completed procedures in the office’s patient management system (PMS) for record-keeping purposes.
 The responsibility of completing this task may differ from one office to another, as it could be assigned to the dental assistant, front desk staff, or any other staff member at the office’s discretion.

 Step 4: The insurance specialist creates and sends the claim to insurance